Skip to content

 Funding for non-profit organizations and registered charities

-We’re offering two types of grants to support non-profit organizations and registered charities that are making a difference in their communities.
+We’re offering community grants of up to $10,000 to support B.C. non-profit organizations and registered charities that are making a difference in their communities by either developing a new program or expanding an existing one.
+Preference may be given to programs that:

-To qualify for a community grant, your program or initiative needs to align with one of our three focus areas below:
+To qualify for a community grant, your program or initiative must align with one or more of our three focus areas.

 Building the STEM workforce of tomorrow